Ukara Island

-Ukara is an island in Lake Victoria.
-Part of Tanzania, it is located 10 km north of Ukerewe Island, in the Ukerewe District, Mwanza Region.
-Also known as Bukara.
+Ukara Island (Kisiwa cha Ukara, in Swahili) is a freshwater island located in Lake Victoria.
+The island is administratively part of Ukerewe District in Mwanza Region, Tanzania.
+The island is located 10 km north of Ukerewe Island and it is also was historically known as Bukara.

+Unique agricultural methods

-The island is notable for its unique indigenous system of labor-intensive mixed farming, using advanced agricultural techniques, and a correspondingly high population density.
+The island is notable for its unique indigenous system of labor-intensive mixed farming, using advanced agricultural techniques, and a correspondingly high population density of the Kara people.

+The Kara created distinctive agricultural methods that mostly depend on human labour, privately own all arable land, and use composted animal manure to preserve soil fertility.
+These elements have created a unique system of intensive grain cultivation that is essential to the way of life and culture of the Kara people.

+2018 ferry accident

 On 20 September 2018, the MV Nyerere capsized near the island, killing hundreds of people, while plying its route from Ukerewe Island to Ukara Island.